jacksonmoody/Jackson-Moody/README.md

 # Introduction

 Welcome!
-This is a website to showcase my personal portfolio of projects.
+This is a website to showcase my portfolio of projects.
 Check out the most recent deployment at [jacksonmoody.com](https://jacksonmoody.com)!

-## How to Use
+## Deployment

 To build this site, clone this repository and then run the following commands to deploy to GitHub Pages: